 There’s an app for that — a lot of them

 Medical apps are ideal for an on-the-go healthcare worker.
 By using the right medical apps, you can help your patients from your smartphone.

-At JotForm, we offer the online forms you need to supplement your patient care.
-Our HIPAA-compliant forms can collect the patient data you need to help your patients from any device.
+At Jotform, we offer the online forms you need to supplement your patient care.
+Our HIPAA-friendly forms can collect the patient data you need to help your patients from any device.
 Check out our healthcare form templates today.